XingYing99/YourSingapore/README.md

 #### Header.vue
 This is the main header used across most of the webpages.
 Other than the name of our website, it provides users with 2 main functions:

-●	Router link to About Us page (About.vue)
-●	Router link to Log In page for Merchants (Login.vue)
 #### Home.vue
 This is the landing page of our website.
 Both users and merchants will start their journey from this page.
 Users will be prompted to select the start button to start exploring local attractions while merchants can click on the merchant button to be directed to the merchant-side of the webpage.